 The wild and weird immersive art exhibition is a mind-bending journey through the surreal.
 Packed with incredible art pieces from local and national artists and fit with secret nooks and crannies, The Real Unreal is an absolute must visit and repeat visit.

-The long-anticipated 14-acre Peppa Pig-themed amusement park is finally opening in North Richland Hills.
+The long-anticipated 14-acre Peppa Pig-themed amusement park celebrates its one-year anniversary in North Richland Hills this March.
 Here, Peppa Pig fans can enjoy a full range of playscape, rides, interactive attractions, performances, and more!

 If you’re in need of a laugh, you’re in the right place.
 From headlining stand-ups to improv, special theater shows, and more: see what’s cooking at the best comedy clubs in Dallas.
 Where stand-up is concerned, performing comics in town this month include: Jo Toy, Taylor Tomlinson, Tom Papa, Wanda Sykes, and Jimmy O. Yang.